Mitsuru Sakurai

-Mitsuru Sakurai (桜井 充, Sakurai Mitsuru) is a Japanese politician of the Democratic Party of Japan, a member of the House of Councillors in the Diet (national legislature).
+Mitsuru Sakurai (桜井 充, Sakurai Mitsuru) is a Japanese politician formerly of the Democratic Party of Japan and is now a member of the Liberal Democratic Party.
+He is a member of the House of Councillors in the Diet (national legislature).

 Overview

 A native of Sendai, Miyagi, he attended Tokyo Medical and Dental University as an undergraduate and received a Ph.D. in medicine from Tohoku University.
 He was elected to the House of Councillors for the first time in 2004.
 He was made Deputy Treasury Minister in 2010.